A binary black hole metric approximation from inspiral to merger: Conclusions

 \begin{itemize}

 \item The SKS approximation is well-behaved through inspiral and merger.
-The norm of the Hamiltonian constraint violations remains constant during the entire evolution (Fig. \ref{fig:hamvst}), increasing locally between the black holes as the separation shortens (Fig.\ref{fig:hamvst}).
-We show that the black hole trajectories, calculated using a 4PN approximation, follow the numerical relativity trajectory of the BHs quite well up to merger, see Fig. \ref{fig:traj}.
+The norm of the Hamiltonian constraint violations remains constant during the entire evolution (Fig.~\ref{fig:hamvst}), increasing locally between the black holes as the separation shortens (Fig.\ref{fig:hamvst}).
+We show that the black hole trajectories, calculated using a 4PN approximation, follow the numerical relativity trajectory of the BHs quite well up to merger, see Fig.~\ref{fig:traj}.

-\item When the BHs reach separations of $\sim 3\,M$, we show that the SKS metric develops a common apparent horizon that relaxes smoothly to the remnant Kerr black hole horizon (Fig. \ref{fig:eqah}).
-The mass of the BHs in \texttt{Run-SKS}, measured as the irreducible mass of the horizons, remains almost constant except in the last orbit before merger when it increases $15\%$ (Fig. \ref{fig:mass}).
+\item When the BHs reach separations of $\sim 3\,M$, we show that the SKS metric develops a common apparent horizon that relaxes smoothly to the remnant Kerr black hole horizon (Fig.~\ref{fig:eqah}).
+The mass of the BHs in \texttt{Run-SKS}, measured as the irreducible mass of the horizons, remains almost constant except in the last orbit before merger when it increases $15\%$ (Fig.~\ref{fig:mass}).

-\item We perform GRHD (GRMHD with very low magnetization) simulations using the SKS metric and a full numerical relativity evolution of Einstein's equation with the BSSN formalism and puncture gauge.
-We show that the gas flow behaves qualitatively and quantitatively similarly in both cases, with differences of only tens of percent in the accretion onto the BHs that amount to a fixed constant.
+\item We perform GRMHD simulations using the SKS metric and a full numerical relativity evolution of Einstein's equations with the BSSN formalism and puncture gauge.
+We tested two scenarios: merging black holes on a uniform gas, and inspiralling black holes accreting from a magnetized disk.
+We show that the gas flow behaves qualitatively and quantitatively similarly in both cases.
+We compare time-averaged properties such as density, magnetic field energy density, and pressure, as well as time-dependent properties such as accretion rate, finding exceptional agreement between both approaches {when considering the gauge-dependent nature of most MHD quantities}.

-\item We show that GRMHD simulations using the SKS metric as a background spacetime are much more efficient than a full numerical relativity evolution.
-Because the coordinate size of the horizon is larger and we do not have strict time convergence requirements in GRMHD compared to numerical relativity, we can evolve the GRMHD equations using less resolution and a second-order instead of a fourth-order Runge-Kutta time integrator.
-In addition, by evolving the spacetime only every 10 iterations (for a Courant factor of $0.3$), and not having to calculate and communicate all BSSN variables, we increase the efficiency by a factor of 5.
-Using the same grid and time integrator, the efficiency is still quite good, of the order of $2-3$ times faster.
+\item We show that GRMHD simulations using the SKS metric as a background spacetime are much more efficient than a full numerical relativity evolution {with performance gains up to a factor of $\sim$ 8 for non-spinning black holes in the most optimistic case}.{The performance boost could be even larger for rapidly spinning black holes, where the puncture gauge requires particularly high resolution within the event horizons. }

 \end{itemize}